Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/Managing Your Quests.md

 >
 >Your vow is fulfilled.
 You earn 2 experience for the dangerous quest, and 1 bonus experience because of your Banner-Sworn asset.
 ## Forging New Bonds
-As you pursue your quests, the relationships you form and the hardships you endure with other characters can be given fictional and mechanical significance through the Forge a Bond move (page 74).
+As you pursue your quests, the relationships you form and the hardships you endure with other characters can be given fictional and mechanical significance through the [[Forge a Bond]] move.

 A new bond can be a natural outcome of a successful quest.
 When you successfully Fulfill Your Vow in service to a person or community, you may reroll any dice if you Forge a Bond with them.